 - Live clams should be cooked within 48 hours of purchase.
 Discard any clams that remain open when tapped with fingers.
 Scrub the clams with stiff brush under cold water and drain well.

-- Put them in a bowl and cover with damp paper towel.
+- Put them in a large bowl (or flat container) and cover with damp paper towel.

 - Take out the clams from the fridge and quickly rinse the clams.

-- Put the sieve (wire rack) inside the large bowl.
+- Put the sieve (or wire rack) inside the large bowl.
 Place the clams inside the sieve without overlapping each other.
-The reason why you put the sieve inside the bowl is because any sand and grit the clam purge would stay on the bottom of the bowl instead of being consumed by the clams again.
+The reason why you put the sieve inside the bowl is because the sand and grit the clams purge would stay on the bottom of the bowl instead of being consumed by the clams again.

 - Cover the top with aluminum foil again and keep it in a cool dark place (or fridge) for 3 hours.
 This should give clams enough time to purge sand and grit.